 - Charlie on a possible security upgrade for Willemstan, 08/14/21.

 System IV was created on October 9th of 2019.
 After System III was established on Google Drive, the plan was to continue the development of a Willemstan File Service application.
-That way, System IV could eventually be established using its own proprietary security system, and then accessed from any computer using the application.
+That way, System IV could eventually be established using its own Willemstan-engineered network system.
 However, it ended up being more practical to create System IV in the room of the WHS Robotics Team, after the team received some old-ish but capable computers.
+System IV was established on one of the robotics computers as an FTP server.
 This allowed System IV to be online continuously as its very own server, and to have an almost limitless amount of storage dedicated to it.
 As a result of this move, work on the WFS application was de-prioritized and later discontinued.
-Due to the fact that System IV is not hosted on a school computer, the IT Men have no real authoritative power over the server.
-This also means it bypasses the restrictions and slowness of school software and violates minimal school rules, at least compared to the previous System folders.
+Due to the fact that System IV was not hosted on a school computer, the IT Men had little authoritative power over the server while it was in the school.
+This also meant it bypassed the restrictions and slowness of school software and violated minimal school rules, at least compared to the previous System folders.

 Ever since its creation, System IV has been an integral part of Willemstan.
 It was and is still used for many Willemstan operations.
 Previously, you were able to access System IV by going to the network section in file explorer, and then to "BEEPBOOP1", but only if you were connected to school internet.
 Eventually, the free-to-use Microsoft IIS (Internet Information Services) was used to host a FTP site so that you could access System IV with any device on school internet.
 A wireless adapter pulled from an old iMac was also added to the computer so that the folder was hosted on both the WiFi and wired network, which are 2 separate access points in the school.
 It was hoped that eventually we would be able to bypass some network security and enable port forwarding for the FTP, but that ultimately proved unnecessary, because today you can access System IV at any time by going to this FTP link.
 This is because the computer had to be moved out of WHS during the summer of 2020.